 The good news is that physical, bipolar pain can be treated and that a drug like gabapentin (suitable for many with bipolar disorder) may work to treat neuropathic pain in bipolar disorder.
 Like I said, this hasn’t been studied, but if you’re suffering from debilitating, physical pain associated with bipolar disorder, it’s still good news.
 It’s good news that just because we have a psychiatric illness doesn’t mean we have to live in physical pain (along with psychiatric pain) forever.

 And don’t assume (like I did) that a doctor can’t help you with a bipolar symptom that seems impossible to treat.
-Talk to him or her about it anyway as, you never know, he or she may surprise you.
+Talk to him or her about it anyway as he or she may surprise you.

 Of course, I’m not a doctor so you should always take a look at the source (linked above) and discuss anything that interests you with your doctor.
 Because remember, drugs are only indicated for some people some of the time but, luckily, there are many options so there will likely be one to suit you (to at least try, anyway).

-Image by Allan Ajifo [CC BY 2.0], via Wikimedia Commons.
+Image of the brain by Allan Ajifo [CC BY 2.0], via Wikimedia Commons.